dataviz-blog/dataviz-blog.github.io/_posts/2016-01-18-3-our-first-plot.markdown

 #### Notes about the data

 * Sourced from the [Bureau of Meterology](http://www.bom.gov.au).
-* For each month, daily maximums were averaged.
+* For each month, daily maximum temperatures were averaged.
 * Then for each of the decades, these monthly averages were themselves averaged.